-HIS COMMERCIAL LITIGATION MATTERS HAVE INCLUDED:
+HIS BUSINESS LITIGATION MATTERS INCLUDE:

 - Defending a Texas-based oil and gas company in a derivative action challenging a $200 million financing transaction with a New York hedge fund.
 Mr. Nash defeated a preliminary injunction motion at the outset of the case that sought to freeze the proceeds of a sale of 43 oil and gas fields in the Gulf of Mexico.